AndresNebel/Android-IDE-Robot/Toribio/README.md

 Toribio provides a mechanism for easily accessing hardware, and is geared towards low end hardware, such as Single-Board Computers.

+Notice that this uses the Lumen v2.0 API.
+If you come from the past and are interested in the old Lumen, check the "v1.0" branch.

 ## Description

 Using Toribio consists of writing Toribio tasks.
 These tasks are started automatically.